 Foodservice Leads Casey's Through Its Latest Quarter

-Category Closeups for Q3 FY25
+Category Closeups for Casey's Q3 FY25

 - Inside same-store sales were up 3.7%